Wurzelfäule

 First aid measures

-• Remove plant from pot
+• Remove the plant from the pot

-• Carefully remove soil.
+• Carefully remove the soil.

-• Cut off affected roots
+• Cut off infected roots

-• Disinfect root remains
+• Disinfect root remnants

-• Treatment with cinnamon, activated charcoal or a fungicide can help kill bacteria and fungi.
+• Treatment with cinnamon, activated charcoal, or a fungicide can help kill bacteria and fungi.

 • Fresh substrate and a clean pot